BigNeuron/Events-and-News/README.md

 [Oct 2015] A Neuron Tracing algorithm workshop devoted for BigNeuron was held together in the 2015 Bioimage Informatics conference at NIST (http://www.nist.gov/itl/ssd/is/bioimage-conference-2015.cfm).
 5 teams from Janelia (USA), Allen (USA), Taiwan, Singapore, and Illinois (USA), presented their featured work on various neruon tracing strategies.

+[Sept 2015] BigNeuron was featured in the CRCNS PI meeting at University of Washington. (https://crcns2015.wordpress.com/)

 [Aug 2015] The Big Machine for BigNeuron workshop, a supercomputing workshop featured BigNeuron, was held at London (http://braininformatics.london/)

 [July 2015] First data release of BigNeuron: the training datasets of 79 neurons that come with gold standard manual annotation have been distributed to algorithm developers to fine tune their methods.